ricosolana/Valhalla/README.md

 If connecting to the server fails, try updating your device's version of Steam.
 For instance, Valheim on Steam Deck worked fine for me a few hours earlier but an update was seemingly released a few hours later which might have prevented connection.
 Updating appears to have fixed this.

-Command line arguments (all optional):
+~Command line arguments (all optional):~
- - `-root [path]`: Sets the working directory
+ - ~`-root [path]`: Sets the working directory~
- - `-colors [0/false 1/true]`: Enable or disable colors (doesnt seem properly formatted in release mode)
+ - ~`-colors [0/false 1/true]`: Enable or disable colors (doesnt seem properly formatted in release mode)~
- - `-backup-logs [0/false 1/true]`: Whether to backup and compress old logs (will be saved to /logs)
+ - ~`-backup-logs [0/false 1/true]`: Whether to backup and compress old logs (will be saved to /logs)~
+ - Command line arguments were removed a short while ago (elpp was outdated).

 All other settings are set in the `server.yml`.
 I periodically add new options every commit or release, so try deleting this file to generate a freshly populated config, or looking at https://github.com/PeriodicSeizures/Valhalla/blob/9b6dc31cc87a614422491d6024a216acab671a20/src/ValhallaServer.cpp#L327 for config keys and their values.

 Properly shutdown the server by using ctrl+c.
 Exiting the server with anything than either ctrl+c or a SIGINT might not properly save things.
 Exiting the server prior to the message `[16:12:42] [main thread/INFO]: Press ctrl+c to exit` will not run any shut down routines, and therefore might behave unexpectedly.

 ## Manual Installation/Building
+The installation process is much easier than it has been in the past (thanks to vcpkg and CPM.cmake).
 These steps are Windows-specific:

 Clone Valhalla:
 ```bash